geraldcroes/traefik/docs/getting-started/configuration-overview.md

-Draw a diagram with "static configuration" configures dynamic configuration "providers" configures "routes and stuff"

-Configuring Traefik  means setting up the dialogue with providers, and defining the entrypoints.
+Configuring Traefik means setting up the dialogue with providers and other critical components you have chosen in your infrastructure.

-Every other elements, such as routes, frontends, backends, SSL certificates, ... will be defined dynamically.
+Once configured, these elements will allow Traefik to automatically detect the deployed services and help it create the routes automatically.

 You can combine combine multiple sources of configuration, with the following order of precedence: